spotify/lingon/docs/USAGE.md

 #!/usr/bin/env node
 var lingon = require('lingon');
 var uglify = require('gulp-uglify');

+// match the regexp against the full path from the project's root lingon.preProcessors.setMatchFullPath(true);
+lingon.postProcessors.setMatchFullPath(true);

 // only process files that do not contain ".min" in their name lingon.postProcessors.push('js', /^((?!\.min).)*$/, function() {